ibm-cloud-docs/appid/ts_saml.md

 ## Common configuration issues
 {: #ts-common-saml}

-The SAML framework supports multiple profiles, flows, and configurations, which means that it is essential that your identity provider configuration is configured correctly.
-Check out the following topics for help resolving some of the common issues that you might encounter when working with SAML.
+The SAML framework supports multiple profiles, flows, and configurations, which means that it is essential that your identity provider configuration is done correctly.
+Check out the following topics for with help resolving some of the common issues that you might encounter when working with SAML.
 {: shortdesc}